f1se4/portfolio/md/dashboard/dashboard.md

 [Plotly Dash OpenSource](https://plotly.com/dash/) it's really good presentation solution and easy way to have dynamic on-line graphics and other web data science tools framework, multiplatform, etc...

-All web functionalities that are not implemented in this solution are really covered by Django, so the dual use of both of them, makes deployment of statistical, ML, Data analysis Dashboard, clear, solid and scalable.
+All web functionalities that are not implemented in this solution are really covered by Django, so the dual use of both of them, makes deployment of statistical, ML, Data analysis Web Dashboard, clear, solid and scalable.

-From here, we start with different paradigm.
-We could forget for now Django framework and start thinking in Plotly Dash language.
+From here, we start working with different paradigm.
+We could forget for now Django framework and start thinking in Plotly Dash framework.

 The clue are this brackets in our templates.